-Ruby Slippers Hydrangea is a compact cultivar of the oakleaf hydrangea.
-This hydrangea variety blooms with large flowers that change colors from white to pink.
-Easy to care for, this hydrangea variety is primarily used as a border plant or as a hedge.
+Ruby Slippers hydrangea is a compact cultivar of oakleaf hydrangea.
+This variety blooms with large flowers that change colors from white to pink.
+Easy to care for, this shrub is primarily used as a border plant or as a hedge.
 Ruby Slippers can be grown in most warm, moist climates, growing best in partial-to-full sun areas.

 When the large conical flowers bloom mid-summer (usually June or July), they are a crisp white color.
 As the flowers mature, they turn a deep ruby red color, thus giving it the name Ruby Slippers.
 These blooms grow upright and are strong enough to withstand heavy rainfall.

-Generally, a Ruby Slippers Hydrangea only grows to be about three or four feet tall.
+Generally, an individual plant only grows to be about three or four feet tall.
 However, when cultivated in the right environment, it can reach up to eight feet tall!

 Plant your Ruby Slippers Hydrangeas several feet apart.
 One plant can grow as wide as four or five feet.
-To maintain a smaller size, it will require more frequent pruning.
-After planting, it only takes a short time for a Ruby Slippers Hydrangea to grow and mature.
+Maintaining a smaller size will require more frequent pruning.
+After planting, a Ruby Slippers hydrangea only takes a short time to grow and mature.

-Ruby Slipper Hydrangeas can even be grown in large pots.
+Ruby Slipper hydrangeas can even be grown in large pots.
 Planting your hydrangeas in a pot allows you to move them depending on the time of year and the weather they are exposed to.
-Be careful not to move your hydrangeas too frequently though, as this could shock the roots system.
+Be careful not to move your hydrangeas too frequently though, as this could shock the root system.

-Wherever you plant your Ruby Slipper Hydrangeas, be sure to use a well-draining soil mixture.
+Wherever you plant your hydrangeas, be sure to use a well-draining soil mixture.
 They are not particular to the type of soil and can even grow in some acidic soils.
-Ruby Slipper Hydrangeas planted in nutrient-rich soil do not require extra fertilizers.
+Hydrangeas planted in nutrient-rich soil do not require extra fertilizers.
 However, using fertilizers can help the Hydrangea bloom better each summer.